addr2data/webinar-01/README.rst

 - A VPC component that contains a set of routes that determine where network traffic is directed within your VPC.

-- A route table that automatically comes with your VPC.
-It is called the **main** route table.
+- One (1) route table is automatically created when you create a VPC.
+By default, it's the  **main** route table.

-- You can create your own **custom** route tables.
+- You can create your own route tables.

 - Subnets are associated with route tables, either explicitly or implicitly.

-- Any subnet not explicitly associated with a **custom** route table, is implicitly associated with the **main** route table
+- Any subnet not explicitly associated with a route table, is implicitly associated with the **main** route table.

+- You can change which route table is the route table.

 Quotas
 ~~~~~~